 If you wish to look at an accessory piece of my equipment, you just click on it.

-At this webpage you will find morse keys and dummy loads.
+At this webpage you will find morse keys.

 This is a mechanically solid and steady straight key by Kent Engineers, which I use since a have a licence.
 Due to its weight (1200 g) it is however not much conditionally for the portable operation.
 What a pity!
 This key is also buyable from WiMo.